akamai/edgeworkers-examples/edgekv/examples/ab_testing/readme.md

 - Client bucket selection will be persisted via a cookie value to ensure a client is locked to the same URL on subsequent visits.
 - The test will be implemented by forwarding a user accessing a website with a URI path of /edgekv/abtest.

+## Prerequisites
+If you are new to EdgeKV first check the [Hello World Example](https://github.com/akamai/edgeworkers-examples/tree/master/edgekv/examples/hello-world) with tips and best best practices to get started.

+## Setup

 ### Property Manager Variables
 This EdgeWorker requires a PMUSER variable to be defined in Property Manager: PMUSER_EKV_ABTEST_EW